 - In an Alma standard sandbox, data and configurations on the sandbox are reset with every sandbox refresh.
 In an Alma premium sandbox, all data and configurations are copied from your production environment as part of a refresh.
 These replace any data and configurations on the sandbox.
-The premium sandbox refresh cannot take place in the two weeks between sandbox and production releases while the two releases are different.

 - Both the Alma premium and Alma standard sandboxes are limited to 30 active/distinct users who may log in (you may create generic users for sandbox login such as TEST_1, TEST_2, and so forth).

 - A single institution cannot have both a standard and a premium sandbox environment.
 Following "Go Live", you must choose between these two options.